UK humanitarian aid to Afghanistan

 Table 2: Reported results for women and girls to which UK aid has contributed

-Humanitarian assistance• 3.4 million women and girls were reached through the AHF with emergency support for health, water, sanitation and hygiene (WASH); protection; shelter; food; livelihoods and education.
-(April 2022 to March 2023)
+Humanitarian assistance | • 3.4 million women and girls were reached through the AHF with emergency support for health, water, sanitation and hygiene (WASH); protection; shelter; food; livelihoods and education.
+(April 2022 to March 2023) • 1 million women and girls were reached by UNICEF with health, gender, WASH, nutrition and child protection support.
+(June 2022 to March 2023) • 2 million women and girls were reached by the WFP with food aid or cash assistance.
+(April 2022 to March 2023 and June 2023 to August 2023) |

-Health• Through the ARTF Health Emergency Response (HER) project, FCDO has contributed to supporting 5.6 million women and girls with essential health, nutrition and population services.
-(June 2022 to August 2023)
+Health | • Through the ARTF Health Emergency Response (HER) project, FCDO has contributed to supporting 5.6 million women and girls with essential health, nutrition and population services.
+(June 2022 to August 2023) • Through the SABS programme, 76,000 women and children were reached with quality, lifesaving maternal or child health; and 140,000 women and children received vaccinations. |

-Education• Through the ARTF Emergency Education Response Afghanistan (EERA) project, FCDO has contributed to supporting 145,765 girls to access learning opportunities.
-(September 2022 to October 2023)
+Education | • Through the ARTF Emergency Education Response Afghanistan (EERA) project, FCDO has contributed to supporting 145,765 girls to access learning opportunities.
+(September 2022 to October 2023) • Through the SABS programme, 1,200 female teachers were supported with training or stipends. |

-Livelihoods• Through the SABS programme, 160,000 women were given livelihoods support, and 7,300 women gained improved access to finance through community saving groups.
+Livelihoods | • Through the SABS programme, 160,000 women were given livelihoods support, and 7,300 women gained improved access to finance through community saving groups. |

 The humanitarian-development nexus